 - Short sessions, up to 30 min., are available for follow-up visits or specific injuries.
 Cost: $35.

-So sorry, I do not take insurance.
+So sorry, I am unable to take insurance.
 Please talk to me if you have special circumstances.

 Bowen therapy is named after Tom Bowen (1916-1982) of Australia, who made a major name for himself as a manual therapist.
 In one year when the officials counted his sessions, he was clocked in at 13,000 patients!
 He worked in factories and massaged members of sports clubs in his spare time.
 He was mentored by another popular hands-on healer, but nobody quite knows where Tom Bowen branched off on his own with a novel and simple way to correct the soft tissues.